DivyankKargeti/JS-Practice-HT-Youtube-/README.md

 <img src="for_readme.gif" width="300">

-## *This is a complete JS Tutorial for beginners, Anyone ca learn JavaScript with this repo by opening the files with corresponding topics.*
+## *This is a complete JS Tutorial for beginners, Anyone can learn JavaScript with this repo by opening the files with corresponding topics.*
 ### Topics:

 File/Folder Number | Name